Immigration Solicitors for Individuals and Families

 Government funding, known as Legal Aid is available for some immigration representation.
 Clifford Johnston solicitors do not undertake legal aid work for immigration.
 To check if you can get legal aid, please visit the Legal Aid Agency website here: www.gov.uk/check-legal-aid

 We can offer legal advice and support for all of our clients but this is not supported by legal aid.

 Funding options - Tailored Fees

-At Clifford Johnston, our solicitors will clearly explain the costs of your case at the outset so you know the costs that you will need to pay to fund the work that we can carry out to help you achieve your goal.
+At Clifford Johnston, our immigration solicitors will clearly explain the costs of your case at the outset so you know what you'll need to pay to fund the work that we can carry out to help you achieve your goal.

 Where we are able to work on a fixed fee, or agreed fee basis we will do so.
 Some, more complex cases may not be suitable for fixed fee funding and we will provide fee estimates for each stage of your case.

 We may also be able to provide payment plans.
-If you wish to discuss these and all of our legal services then contact Clifford Johnston Immigration Solicitors.
+If you wish to discuss these and all of our legal services then please contact Clifford Johnston immigration solicitors.

 For more information on our specific immigration specialisms – follow the relevant links: